Home

 A structured checklist should be completed probably every 2-3 months, if your neighborhood is in jeopardy, and twice a year for places where everything is generally in good repair.

-You would be the best judge of what should be in the neighborhood watchdog checklist, but here are a number of suggestions.
+You would be the best judge of what should be included in your neighborhood watchdog checklist, but below are a number of suggestions, based on the numerous neighborhood organizations that we are in regular contact with.
 Choose the ones that apply to you.

 If you are in a city neighborhood with long blocks, use one form for each block.
-If you feel you'll only have a few entries in the entire neighborhood, maybe you just need one form.
-And if you're truly wired in, people can do this on a notebook computer.
+With shorter blocks, you can group several on one form.
+If you feel you will only have a few entries in the entire neighborhood, maybe you just need one form.
+If you like, people can enter their observations directly on a tablet computer, and perhaps on a shared form or spreadsheet.

-The list below assumes the volunteer will note a general description of the condition, plus the street address or location for each situation.
+The list below assumes the neighborhood watchdog volunteer will note a general description of the condition, plus the street address or detailed location for each situation:

 • Houses or apartments needing repair